alyazharr/os212/tips.md

 read it on book or slides by your own.
 Read the lessons from slides/books is
 DO REALLY helps for QUIZ and also improve your curiosity about OS, somehow.

+#### 6. Regularly Checking Forum at SCeLe and information at Discord
+Well, many things that you can get from chill-discussion between teaching assistant and student
+they share their knowledge and somehow it helps you to understand OS more.
+ALSO, many information
+that you should not miss!
+SO, check those two information fields so you won't skip any information
+about quiz and class.

 ### Well,
 ## G O O D .
 L U C K 🌟🔥😎